This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Chronic neck pain may start to build slowly over time.
 Neck pain is chronic if it lasts longer than 3 months.
 The pain may come and go, or be worse with certain movements.
 The pain may be only in your neck, or it may move to your arms, back, or shoulders.
 You may have pain that starts in another body area and moves to your neck.
 You may have neck pain for years.
 Some types of neck pain can be permanent.

-- You have an injury that causes neck pain and shooting pain down your arms or legs.
+- You have neck pain and shooting pain down your arms or legs.

 - Your neck pain suddenly becomes severe.

 - You have neck pain along with numbness, tingling, or weakness in your arms or legs.